rethinkdb/www/_posts/2016-05-17-horizon-release.md

 Horizon in development mode, the server automatically creates tables and indexes as needed.

-The following example demonstrates how to use the Horizon client library.
-The code shows how to store a JSON document in a Horizon collection and fetch a filtered subset of the collection's records:
+The following example demonstrates how to use the Horizon client library from the browser, or other frontend environment.
+The code shows how to store a JSON document in a Horizon collection and fetch a filtered subset of the collection's
+ records:

 ```javascript
 var horizon = Horizon();